|Cantavia is a small select hobby kennel with currently two dogs in the house. The prime mover behind the prefix is a Master

 I have been a member of the Breeding Committee of the Lapphund Club of

-Finland for a number of years now and am currently the
+Finland for a number of years now and was the chair between 2015 and

 members for about 15 years, and a member of the